tilgovi/dom-seek/README.md

   });
 }

-// Find text node containing the start of the word. split(offset).then(function () {
+// Find the text node containing the start of the word. split(offset).then(function () {
   var start = iter.nextNode();

   // Find the text node containing the end of the word. split(length).then(function () {

-    // Walk backward to the start and highlight all nodes. do {
+    // Walk backward to the start and highlight all the nodes. do {
       var node = iter.previousNode();